 The features of the provided floating filters are as follows:

-The Text, Number and Date (the simple filters) have their floating filters editable sometimes.
-The floating filter is editable if the filter has one condition and one value.
-If the floating filter has a) two conditions or b) zero (custom option) or two ('In Range') values, then the floating filter is read only.
+The floating filters for Text, Number and Date (the simple filters) are editable when the filter has one condition and one value.
+If the floating filter has a) two conditions or b) zero (custom option) or two ('In Range') values, the floating filter is read-only.

 One Value and One Condition - Editable